Trinamool Congress: Tripura

 Under the leadership of Sudip Roy Barman, former leader of opposition and then MLA of Tripura, all six MLAs of the Indian National Congress defected to the TMC in 2016, along with many ex-ministers, former MLAs, senior state and district level leaders, in addition to thousands of party workers and supporters, to fight CPI(M), who were running the Government in Tripura.
 Later in the presence of Himanta Biswa Sarma and Dharmendra Pradhan, Barman defected to the BJP along with all of the other TMC MLAs of the Tripura Legislative Assembly after they cross-voted against party lines in the 2017 Indian presidential election.

 TMC won one seat in Ambassa Municipal council in the 2021 Tripura civic polls despite widespread violence.
 TMC emerged as the second largest party in terms of vote-share in the 120 seats it contested out of 334 seats as it garnered 19.9% of the votes in those seats.

 Uttar Pradesh

 The party's state unit in Uttar Pradesh was set up in 2005.

-In 2012, Shyam Sunder Sharma contested the by-poll to Mant constituency and won on a TMC ticket.
+In 2012, Shyam Sunder Sharma contested the by-poll to Mant constituency and won on an AITC ticket.
 He later defected to BSP.

-Neeraj Rai is the current president of TMC's state unit in Uttar Pradesh.
+Neeraj Rai is the current president of AITC 's state unit in Uttar Pradesh.

-In October 2021, two senior Congress leaders of Uttar Pradesh – Rajeshpati Tripathi and Laliteshpati Tripathi, who are the grandson and the great-grandson of former UP Chief Minister Kamalapati Tripathi, joined the TMC in the presence of Mamata Banerjee.
+In October 2021, two senior Congress leaders of Uttar Pradesh – Rajeshpati Tripathi and Laliteshpati Tripathi, who are the grandson and the great-grandson of former UP Chief Minister Kamalapati Tripathi, joined the AITC in the presence of Mamata Banerjee.